mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 It will only call the `onChange` callback when:

-- the user fills one section of an empty input.
+- the user fills one section of an empty field.
 The value equals `Invalid date`.
-- the user completes all sections of an input.
-The value reflects the input.
+- the user completes all sections of a field.
+The value reflects the field.
-- the user cleans one section of a completed input.
+- the user cleans one section of a completed field.
 The value equals `Invalid date`.
-- the user cleans all sections of an input.
+- the user cleans all sections of an field.
 The value equals `null`.

-In the example below, `onChange` will be called when any of the conditions above are triggered:
+The example below shows the last value received by onChange.

 {{"demo": "LifeCycleDateFieldEmpty.js", "defaultCodeOpen": false}}